 Frequently Asked Questions

-University School Of The Lowcountry's tuition is approximately $15,100 for private students.
+University School of The Lowcountry's tuition is approximately $15,900 for private students.

-The acceptance rate of University School Of The Lowcountry is 60%, which is lower than the national average of 90%.
-University School Of The Lowcountry's acceptance rate is ranked among the top private schools in South Carolina with low acceptance rates.
+The acceptance rate of University School of The Lowcountry is 60%, which is lower than the national average of 89%.
+University School of The Lowcountry's acceptance rate is ranked among the top private schools in South Carolina with low acceptance rates.

-University School Of The Lowcountry ranks among the top 20% of private schools in South Carolina for: Lowest average acceptance rates.
+University School of The Lowcountry ranks among the top 20% of private schools in South Carolina for: Highest average SAT score, Highest average ACT score and Lowest average acceptance rates.

-The application deadline for University School Of The Lowcountry is Jan.
-31 / rolling (applications are due on Jan.
-31 but additional applications are reviewed year-round as space permits ).
+The application deadline for University School of The Lowcountry is rolling (applications are reviewed as they are received year-round).

 School Calendar